Marni Hodgkin: Personal

 She married Alan Lloyd Hodgkin in 1944; they had met while he was working at the Rockefeller Institute in 1938.
 They had three daughters and one son.
 Jonathan Hodgkin became a molecular biologist at Cambridge University.
 Deborah Hodgkin is a psychologist.
-Her husband won the Nobel Prize for Physiology in 1963.
+Her husband, Alan Lloyd Hodgkin, won the Nobel Prize for Physiology in 1963.

-She died on 11 March 2015 at the age of 97 in Cambridge.
+She died on 11 March 2015 at the age of 97 in Cambridge, England.